HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

    self.create_publisher(ActuatorSetpoint, 'thrust_setpoint', 1)

-Topic names starting with ``/`` are global.
+Topic names starting with ``/`` are *global*.
-Hence, the topic stays always exactly what we defined, no matter what the namespaces are the node is in or what the node name is.
+Hence, the topic name stays always exactly what we defined, no matter what namespaces the node is in, or what the node's name is.
 |br|
-"*But dude, we do not have a leading* ``/``".
+"*But dude, I do not see a leading* ``/`` *here* ".
 |br|
 True that.
-Thus, we have specified a relative topic.
+Thus, we have specified a *relative* topic (and not a *global* one).
-So every namespace our node is in will be prepended to the actually resolved topic name.
+This means that the topic name will by resolved at runtime: prepending all nested namespaces of our node.
 We can quickly see this by pushing our node to different namespaces and check the resulting topic name with ``ros2 topic list``.

 .. tab-set::